-- 7. Cardiovascular: Optimize electrolytes (e.g., Ca, Mg, and K) preflight due to the incidence of tachydysrhythmias.
-Consider requesting electrolyte supplementation preflight due to the allowance standard limitations.
-Review the EKG.
-Consider holding QTc prolonging medications (e.g., chloroquine derivatives, antipsychotics, etc.) if the QTc >500 ms. Due to the incidence of cardiomyopathy, obtain an echo preflight to inform treatment if in-flight shock develops.
-For intubated patients, place a CVC preflight, in case a vasopressor requirement develops during the flight. - 8.
-Renal: AKI is common in COVID-19 patients.
-Renally adjust medication dosage and convert renally metabolized medications as appropriate (e.g., morphine -> dilaudid, or lovenox -> heparin). - 9.
+- 8. Renal: AKI is common in COVID-19 patients.
+Renally adjust medication dosage and convert renally metabolized medications as appropriate (e.g., morphine -> dilaudid, or lovenox -> heparin). - 7.
 Gastrointestinal: Continue stress ulcer prophylaxis.
-Continue post-pyloric enteric feeds, as suggested in Appendix K. OGT should be placed preflight and on intermittent suction. - 10.
+Continue post-pyloric enteric feeds, as suggested in Appendix K. OGT should be placed preflight and on intermittent suction. - 8.
 Fluids: Euvolemia is the goal.
 If hypovolemia is suspected, consider low volume (250-500ml) boluses of balanced crystalloid solutions.
 Anticipate K and Mg replacement need if patient diuresis is ongoing.
-Recall potassium is not in the CCATT allowance standard. - 11.
+Recall potassium is not in the CCATT allowance standard. - 9.
 Heme: Ensure administration of DVT prophylaxis.
-Anecdotal evidence suggests some COVID-19 patients are affected by pulmonary microvascular thrombosis.
-Guidance for treatment is not within the realm of this section of the PMG.
-Recommend discussion with sending/receiving critical care specialists to determine the dose of prophylactic anticoagulation. - Non-COVID-19 patient transports may continue within the PM system.
+Patients who are critically ill or intubated may merit doses of anticoagulation that are higher than those given for conventional DVT prophylaxis.
+For dosing guidance, please refer to the Hematology Section under Critical Care Prevention of Complications.
+Recommend discussion with sending/receiving critical care specialists to determine the appropriate dose of prophylactic anticoagulation. - 9.
+Non-COVID-19 patient transports may continue within the PM system.
 Utilize standard transmission-based precautions in accordance with AFI 48-307.
 Movements should be requested when it is essential to provide appropriate care while minimizing opportunities for transmission of pathogens within and between theaters and countries.